 Rising shift towards EVs drives market growth

 EV charging stations are increasingly relying on distributed energy generation, which includes renewable energy sources such as wind, solar, reciprocating engines, turbines, biomass, and hydroelectric power.
-Sources like solar panel installations and wind turbines combined with battery storage offer clean energy for commercial and residentials hub.
+Sources like solar panel installations and wind turbines combined with battery storage offer clean energy for commercial and residential hubs.

 Green transformers, fuel cell technology, microgrids, and hybrid energy systems are additional distributed energy generation components that serve to address environmental concerns and improve grid efficiency.
 Urbanization, growing environmental awareness, and lowering solar, wind, and battery storage prices are all encouraging the adoption of distributed energy generation for EV charging infrastructure.

-Increasing collaboration among the key market players are expected to florish the industry expansion
+Increasing collaboration among the key market players are expected to flourish the industry expansion

-The growing collaboration among the key market players are expected to florish the distributed energy generation market over the analysis period.
+The growing collaboration among the key market players is expected to flourish in the distributed energy generation market over the analysis period.
 For instance, in December 2024, to support grid flexibility and customer choice, Itron, Inc., which is developing new methods for cities and energy providers to manage water and energy, announced a partnership with Xcel Energy to manage Colorado’s expanding number of distributed energy resources (DERs), including residential battery energy storage.

 In order to help manage DERs, Xcel Energy and Itron have a contract in place for the deployment of an Aggregator Distributed Energy Resource Management System (DERMS) from Itron’s Grid Edge Intelligence portfolio.